Apple Pay on the Web

 Request a shipping address

-If you pass requiredShippingContactFields in the payment request with a postalAddress value, Apple Pay provides redacted address information before the user authenticates the transaction.
-After the user authenticates, Apple Pay provides the full contact information.
+If you set requestShipping to true in the PaymentOptions dictionary, Apple Pay provides redacted address information before the user authenticates the transaction.
+After the user authenticates, Apple Pay provides the full contact information in the PaymentResponse that the show method’s returned promise resolves.

 The redacted payment information includes only the data necessary to complete required transaction tasks, such as calculating taxes or shipping costs, and may differ based on the user’s geographic region.